patromi/ImageProject/README.md

 ## Endpoints
-Public Endpoint is avaibible on /docs/
+Public Endpoints are avaibible on /docs/

 ## Token